 - Selecting from the screen: Select tool, Radius Select tool, Boundary Select tool, Polygon Select tool, Marquee Select tool, Invert Selection tool, Select All command.
 To select records with the tools, click or encircle the associated graphic objects.
-To select records from a layer at the same time, on the Query menu, click Select All. - Selecting with queries: Select, SQL Select.
+To select records from a layer at the same time, on the Query menu, click Select All.
+Or, select a layer on the map, rightclick to display the context pop-up menu, and select Select All from Selected Layer. - Selecting with queries: Select, SQL Select.
 When you select records with either of these methods, you create a logical expression that MapInfo Professional uses to select the records.
 For example, the expression SALES > 20000 means that MapInfo Professional will select only those records with sales higher than \$20,000.
-We discuss Select and SQL Select in more detail in Using Select to Create Queries on page 306 and Using SQL Select to Query Data on page 308). - Choose Table > Import to display the Import File dialog box.
+We discuss Select and SQL Select in more detail in Using Select to Create Queries on page 168 and Using SQL Select to Query Data on page 170). - Choose Table > Import to display the Import File dialog box.
 Choose OS MasterMap (.GML) from the Files of type drop-down list and navigate to its location. - 2.
 Select a GML file to import.
 Click Open.
 The GML Import dialog box displays.